|Location:||Near Versailles. North of Gravois Mills and south of Versailles. Hwy 5, then Rt TT.|

 |1982||entrance building burned down and a new building was erected.|

 Jacob's Cave has many interesting speleothems.
 Soda straws, helictites and special speleothems at the ceiling called sponge works.
-Many stalagtites, stalagmites, curtains and rimstone pools can be seen too.
-A room with minerals is called the world's largest geode.
+Many stalactites, stalagmites, curtains and rimstone pools can be seen too.
+A room with minerals is called the world's largest geode, although it is actually not a geode.

 Jacob Craycraft made a first exploration tour the next day.
-He visited 800m and wrote on a formation "Jacob Craycraft, the man who discovered this cave, 1875 August 9th".
-This early vandalizm is now part of the tour.
+He visited 800 m and wrote on a formation "Jacob Craycraft, the man who discovered this cave, 1875 August 9th".
+This early vandalism is now part of the tour.
 Three more locations were he left his name exist in the cave.

 The owner Frank Hurley, who ran this show cave with his family for more than 40 years now is retiring.
 He is looking for a buyer or at least a leaser.